George

-Judges described Robarts’s first-place performance with enthusiastic phrases such as “phenomenal actor,” “every moment spontaneous,” and “impeccable delivery of lyrics.”
-Especially taken with his performance of Kurt Weill’s “Muschel von Margate,” they awarded it a rare near-perfect score.
+His performance was praised by judges for “phenomenal acting” and “impeccable delivery of lyrics”, with “every moment spontaneous”.
+Especially taken with his performance of Kurt Weill’s Muschel von Margate, they awarded it a rare near-perfect score.

-With its focus on both acting and vocal skills, the Lenya Competition celebrates talented singing actors of all nationalities who can “do it all” across opera and musical theatre.
+With its focus on both acting and vocal skills, the Lenya Competition celebrates talented singing actors of all nationalities who can do it all across opera and musical theatre.

 A versatile singer and actor with “a great penchant for comedy” (Opera Scene), George works across opera, theatre, art song and cabaret.